 Abbotswood – The Backroom Story” allowed visitors to talk to Phil Bullock and learn more about one of the most impressive and best loved 00 gauge layouts on the Gloucestershire model exhibition circuit.
 People enjoyed the opportunity to discuss Digital Command Control systems and some of the younger visitors had fun on the test track.
 Here, two classic Western Region diesels line up in front of some BR Mark 1 and Pullman carriages.
 D1669 (rear track) was delivered new to Swansea Landore depot on 20 March 1966 and was named “PYTHON” without ceremony on 31 March 1966 at Old Oak Common depot in west London although from the start of April 1966 it became a Bristol Bath Road locomotive.
 At least one plate was noted as missing on 5 April 1972 and both were removed in September 1973 prior to renumbering under TOPS.
 D7007 – characterised by the large round roof fan – meanwhile was one of the numerically much smaller and less powerful “Hymek” class of Western Region diesel hydraulics

-Tracy Lippit once again travelled south from Redditch to delight us with her Mini Scenes while those St Margaret’s Hall stalwarts the Mellor Brothers and Andy Peckham similarly delighted visitors with their heavy goods and public service passenger vehicles.
+Tracy Lippit once again travelled south from Redditch to delight us with her Mini Scenes while Peter Lee and his abnormal load transport lorries joined those St Margaret’s Hall stalwarts the Mellor Brothers and Andy Peckham who similarly delighted visitors with their heavy goods and public service passenger vehicles.
 In particular Paul Mellor’s rigid bodied eight wheeled Lucozade liveried Atkinson brought back some very happy childhood memories.
 Today we are used to buying things from supermarkets or ordering online and having them delivered but back in the 1960s milk floats plied the streets each morning and a highlight of the week was the big yellow Lucozade lorry parking outside the house.
 Rather than the sheeted load seen here, this would be stacked with wooden crates containing not only Lucozade (then reserved for when you were ill rather than for refreshment after sports participation) but Cydapple ( non alcoholic cider), Corona lemonade and C-Vit ( blackberry cordial which had to be watered down before drinking) Mother would bring out her own four-bottle crate and the driver would take back the empties from the previous week and take payment for whichever drink was requested at the time.

 As ever at Cheltenham’s St Margaret’s Hall, the modelling demonstration – this time by Steve Harrod, Andi Dell, Mark Begley, Trevor Hale and Richard Bucknell – both delighted visitors and helped apply skilled repairs to poorly engines.
 Thanks once again guys for fixing my Great Western pannier tank!